lukeswitz/PathShield/README.md

 This software processes data locally without external transmission.
 Users are solely responsible for: Compliance with all applicable laws.
 Respecting reasonable expectations of privacy

+> [!NOTE]
+> Change the `specialMacs` to your own target devices, or use as is: detects Flock and Axon Taser cameras.

 ## Table of Contents